Keyborg-Gadgets/ML-LookingGlass/README.md

 # Real time looking glass for Windows

-This project is not quite ready for release.
-There's a few flaws which I'll cover in caveats.
-I'm applying for some roles around development tooling so I'm showcasing some of that.

 The long term goal of this project is a thesis on how we communicate in code and disseminate technical information.
 Its intentionally less than DRY.
 I want every idea to be tangible.
 It's not a "shader", its math on a "texture", but it's just an image of whats on your screen.
 Architecturally how can we communicate technology boundaries in a way that can be quickly understood and referenced.
 This repo is not just code, it's a conversation.